Bhutan: Apr 01—23, 2013

 Register for this Tour

 VENT is widely regarded as THE Bhutan bird tour expert.
-We first began operating full-length tours to Bhutan in 1994 and have operated tours annually (sometimes twice annually) there ever since.
+We first began operating full-length tours to Bhutan in 1994 and have operated tours annually (sometimes twice annually) there every year since.
 In many ways this is perhaps our most successful and highly regarded Asian tour.

 This country is truly paradise on earth.
-Untouched, primeval forests extend as far as the eye can see, and the birding is fantastic beyond anyone's dreams.
-Each year we locate more and more little-known, spectacular, and rarely seen species, including some of the rarest on our planet.
-The Bhutanese people form one of the most fascinating and least disturbed cultures in the world.
+Untouched, primeval forests extend as far as the eye can see, and the birding is fantastic beyond anyone’s dreams.
+Each year we locate more and more little-known, spectacular, and rarely seen species, including some of the rarest and most desirable on our planet.
+The Bhutanese people have one of the most fascinating and least disturbed cultures in the world.
 It is a rich Buddhist culture which respects all forms of life, resulting in an avifauna that is not only marvelously diverse, but remarkably visible and approachable.
-Some of the species we regularly encounter include the incomparably beautiful Ward's Trogon; extraordinary numbers (as well as superb, long, close views) of the endangered Rufous-necked Hornbill; a fascinating assemblage of "real birds" (babblers to the uninitiated), including several globally little-known species such as Sikkim Wedge-billed Babbler and Long-billed Wren-Babblers, Fire-tailed Myzornis, and a galaxy of enthusiastic laughingthrushes; and breathtaking encounters with male Satyr Tragopans and Himalayan Monal, in addition to the incomparable Beautiful Nuthatch and globally endangered White-bellied Heron.
+Some of the species we regularly encounter include the incomparably beautiful Ward’s Trogon; extraordinary numbers (as well as superb, long, close views) of the endangered Rufous-necked Hornbill; a fascinating assemblage of babblers, including several globally little-known species; Fire-tailed Myzornis, and a galaxy of enthusiastic laughingthrushes; and breathtaking encounters with male Satyr Tragopans and Himalayan Monal, in addition to the incomparable Beautiful Nuthatch and globally endangered White-bellied Heron.

 The Himalayas are made up of the world’s highest mountains, pristine and majestic.
 Satin skies are pierced by rugged, snow-encrusted peaks, their slopes blanketed in untold birders’ dreams.
 Imagine birding among woodlands clothed in a rhododendron and magnolia mist, the haunting calls of cosmic Satyr Tragopans, innumerable glowing sunbirds, dapper grosbeaks, and subtle rosefinches—all to the accompanying delicate bouquet of flowering daphnia.
 Primulas carpet every spare patch of open ground, and azaleas and terrestrial orchids cling to the steeper inclines.

-A mix of lodge-style accommodations and comfortable walk-in tented camps with very comfortable cots; elevations from 1,500 to 13,000 feet; good mix of walking and easy-paced bus drives (in a superb bus driven by a world-class driver); wide mix of weather conditions from hot and sunny to occasionally cool or even cold (at night) and overcast, with once in a while some rain, and rarely snow at high elevations.
+A mix of lodge-style accommodations and comfortable walk-in tented camps with cots; elevations from 600 to 12,400 feet; good mix of walking and easy-paced bus drives (in a superb bus driven by a world-class driver); wide mix of weather conditions from hot and sunny to occasionally cool or even cold (at night) and overcast, with once in a while some rain, and rarely snow at high elevations.